t-regx/t-regx.github.io/docs/handling-user-input.md

 Pattern::of("(My|Our) dog's name is " . $input . '!');
 ```

-Immediately though, you can see that `$input` can contain regexp special characters and mess with your pattern.
+Immediately though, you can see that `$input` may contain special characters (like `.`, `?`) that might interfere with your pattern.

-If, by accident, `$input` had a value of `B(arky` - you would receive an exception `missing ) at offset 31`
+It also poses a threat to ReDOS attack, if the unsafe values aren't handled properly.

+For example, given this code:

 ```php
 Pattern::of("(My|Our) dog's name is (Barky!");
 ```

-They need to be escaped!
+If, by accident, `$input` had a value of `B(arky` - you would receive an exception `missing ) at offset 31`

 Read on, to learn about proper handling of user input.